 This series of compounds can be supplemented by the complex [CeQ4ClC6H4,Ph,S4], described as a toluene solvate.
 This compound is a unique example of an acylpyrazolonate of cerium in the +4 oxidation state and is described by the authors as an air-stable compound [16].

 Table 3.
-Monoacylpyrazolone complexes – anhydrous complexes. (insert in the text “Table 3” where we need to cite)
+Monoacylpyrazolone complexes: anhydrous complexes.